How To Calculate Power Consumption On Set

 Some extension lead safety

 It’s also important to remember that typical extension leads, even the ‘four way’ types can only handle 3kW in total.
 So you can use the adding up method above to ensure that you don’t overload it.
 For example; if you plug a 3kW hot water urn into a four way extension lead, you should definitely not plug anything else into it because you will overload it.
-Which means you could melt the plug, damage the kit, the location, or even start a fire.
-You can also easily melt a drum type extension lead by not unwinding it fully when using it near its capacity.
+This means you could melt the plug, damage the kit, the location, or even start a fire.
+You can also easily melt a drum-type extension lead by not unwinding it fully when using it near its capacity.
 The drum extension lead should say on it the maximum power you can draw without it being fully unwound, typically 750 Watts.

 The different types of portable battery power